otrv4/otrv4/otrv4.md

 Otherwise, if the tag offers OTR version 3 and version 3 is allowed:

-(TODO: the DH Commit message is spelled differently in different places in the document)

-* Send a version 3 D-H Commit Message, and the protocol proceeds as specified in OTRv3.
+* Send a version 3 DH Commit Message, and the protocol proceeds as specified in OTRv3.

 Whitespace tags have the same structure as defined in "Tagged plaintext